1100110/duststorm/README.md

 plain-text and postprocessed text.
 We will 'pretty-print' the text on page load, as well as make it available for download.

+Markdown also allows for embedded code snippets, which is very much what we want.